 Ypres lies just over an hour’s drive from either Calais or Zeebrugge.
 Today’s serene coastline is a total contrast to the scenes a century ago, when it was the site for many a soldier’s first landing during the Great War.
 Ypres was left in ruins after seeing some of the worst disasters of the Great War, including the Battle of Passchendaele, which ended in hundreds of thousands of casualties over three months of fighting across the town.

 Despite the horrific events that have taken place on its streets, Ypres also saw one of the Great War’s rare moments of kindness in the unofficial Christmas truce held in 1914.
 The Germans decorated the area around their trenches and the opposing parties met to exchange gifts of food and alcohol, even playing football in no man’s land.
-After the war, Ypres was reconstructed to largely the same specifications as before.
+After the war, Ypres was reconstructed to largely the same specifications as before, making it a great place for a World War I battlefield tour.

 Ypres – Mons